The 10 most innovative retail companies of 2022

 For protecting U.S. National Parks with fashion-forward brand partnerships

 The California-based apparel, home goods, and gear brand Parks Project is putting its money into protecting America’s National Parks.
-As alums of buy-on-give-one pioneer Toms, cofounders founders Keith Eshelman and Sevag Kazanci saw the opportunity to create a brand that would donate a portion of each purchase toward conservation work.
+As alums of buy-one-give-one pioneer Toms, cofounders Keith Eshelman and Sevag Kazanci saw the opportunity to create a brand that would donate a portion of each purchase toward conservation work.
 In 2016, the U.S. National Parks tapped the Project to become an official partner.
 The company then began to collaborate with lifestyle brands like National Geographic and Igloo, as well as artists like Greta Van Fleet and Shepard Fairey, to create a line of hip and nostalgic products, emblazoned with parks-related iconography.
 Parks Project’s line now includes T-shirts, camp chairs, coolers, and more.
 At the start of 2021, the brand had raised nearly $1 million for parks since its founding.
 It more than doubled that figure last year, thanks to a series of smart brand partnerships with companies like Madewell, Free People, and REI.
 The brand also grew its team to 22 employees, hosted cleanup programs across the country, and reinstated its Volunteer Alliance, which connects leaders to volunteers to host workdays at parks.